dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 The main class that coordinates EF Core functionality for a given data model is the database context class.
 The context is derived from [Microsoft.EntityFrameworkCore.DbContext](/dotnet/api/microsoft.entityframeworkcore.dbcontext).
 The context specifies which entities are included in the data model.
 In this project, the class is named `SchoolContext`.

-Update *SchoolContext.cs* with the following code:
+Update *Data/SchoolContext.cs* with the following code:

 [!code-csharp[Main](intro/samples/cu30snapshots/1-intro/Data/SchoolContext.cs?highlight=13-22)]

 The preceding code changes from the singular `DbSet<Student> Student` to the  plural `DbSet<Student> Student`.
-To make the Razor Pages code match the new `DBSet` name, make a global change from  `_context.Student` to `_context.Students`.
+To make the Razor Pages code match the new `DBSet` name, make a global change from  `_context.Student.` to `_context.Students.`.
 There are 8 occurrences.

 Because an entity set contains multiple entities, many developers prefer the `DBSet` property names should be plural.